turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 ### Difficulty Levels

-When the user is getting ready to start a game, ask them what difficulty level they'd like to play with the following adaptations:
+When the user is getting ready to start a game, ask them what difficulty level they'd like to play, with the following adaptations:

 * Beginner = 4x4 grid, 2-unit boat, 3-unit boat
 * Intermediate = 8x8 grid, 2-unit boat, 3-unit boat, 4-unit boat